 Can they access the lesson dashboard?

-If they can, they just need to click this and then click the Take Register button.
-The calendar is the quickest way for a teacher to get to a register.
+If they can, they just need to click the event in the calendar and then click the Take Register button on the Lesson Dashboard.

 Do they have permission?